alekras/ao.rtos.cpp/Tools/ARM-Raspberry_Pi/Initial_Interactive_Loader/README.md

  ![fig_005](../../../docs/figures/fig_005.png)

  And most impotant IIL functionality is upload executable hex file to target RPi.
 Type 'L' to get message 'Send hex file to target.'.
-After that go to 'CoolTerminal' menu (or other terminal application you are using) and choose 'Connection->Send File(s)'.
+After that go to 'CoolTerminal' menu (or other serial terminal application you are using) and choose 'Connection->Send File(s)'.
 Find and click on file from you project folder (.../ao.rtos.cpp/_build/target/).
 Popup windows is appear 'Sending file ...' and then uploading will complete and window displays like this:

  ![fig_006](../../../docs/figures/fig_006.png)